bailey27/cppcryptfs/INSTALL.md

 Then run "nmake install" to install it.  nmake install must be run from an elevated (administrator) command prompt in order for it to work.
 If you built openssl from a non-elevated command prompt, then start an elevated one, cd to c:\git\openssl, and be sure to invoke vcvarsall.bat as shown above again in the elevated command prompt before running nmake install in it.

-To start an elevated command prompt, type "cmd" in the Windows search bar, then right-click on "Command Prompt" and select "Run as administrator".
+To start an elevated command prompt in Windows 10, right-click on the Windows logo at the bottom left of the screen and select "Command Prompt (Admin)".
+Below is a screenshot.

 [how to start an elevated command prompt screenshot](/screenshots/cmd_as_administrator.png?raw=true")